nornir-automation/nornir.tech.src/content/posts/2021/07-15-salt-nornir-intro.md

 In addition to addressing scaling problem SALTSTACK and Nornir can deeply complement one another.

-For instance, single proxy-minion process can use several Nornir connection plugins to communicate with devices and switching between Netmiko, Scrapli or NAPALM to push config to device would become a matter of specifying single command line argument:
+For instance, a single proxy-minion process can use several Nornir connection plugins to communicate with devices and switching between Netmiko, Scrapli or NAPALM to push configuration to devices would become a matter of specifying single command line argument:

 ```
 salt nornir-proxy-1 nr.cfg "loopback 1000" "description 'Configured by SALT and Nornir'" plugin=netmiko